46Dimensions/vp-vm/README.md

 ## Issues

-Report bugs in this repository's [Issues](https://github.com/46Dimensions/vp-vm/issues), **not in VocabularyPlus.**
+Report bugs in [this repository's Issues](https://github.com/46Dimensions/vp-vm/issues), **not in VocabularyPlus.**

 ## License

-This source code is licensed under the MIT license.
+The source code is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.